-19.06 To become a member of a committee a member shall submit an application stating that person's name, lot and tract numbers, the reason for desiring membership in the committee and whatever qualifications the applicant wishes to state provided that some qualifications are provided in sufficient detail for the board to evaluate the candidate's qualifications for the committee.
+- 19.06 To become a member of a committee a member shall submit an application stating that person's name, lot and tract numbers, the reason for desiring membership in the committee and whatever qualifications the applicant wishes to state provided that some qualifications are provided in sufficient detail for the board to evaluate the candidate's qualifications for the committee.
 Each committee member desiring to be reappointed to the committee at the end of a fiscal year shall submit a new application each June.
-The board approves all committee members.

-19.07 Time of service for committee members is from the date of appointment by the board of directors until new committee members are appointed for the next fiscal year.

-19.08 Members of all committees serve at the pleasure of the board and may be removed at any time with or without cause (Civil Code 7212).
-A member of a standing or ad hoc committee will be removed upon the third unexcused absence.

-19.09 Each committee shall choose its own chair and secretary and any other officer wished by the committee.

-19.10 Each committee shall meet regularly at a designated date, time and place and keep the Association apprised of its schedule.
-If the committee regularly meets less often than once a month or goes dark for any extended period it shall notify the board of that fact in writing.
-The chair of a committee has the authority to cancel or reschedule any meeting provided the majority of the members agree or a quorum more than 50% of its members cannot be obtained.

-19.11 Special meetings of a committee may be called by the chair or by two committee members.
+The board approves all committee members. - 19.07 Time of service for committee members is from the date of appointment by the board of directors until new committee members are appointed for the next fiscal year. - 19.08 Members of all committees serve at the pleasure of the board and may be removed at any time with or without cause (Civil Code 7212).
+A member of a standing or ad hoc committee will be removed upon the third unexcused absence. - 19.09 Each committee shall choose its own chair and secretary and any other officer wished by the committee. - 19.10 Each committee shall meet regularly at a designated date, time and place and keep the Association apprised of its schedule.
+When the committee does not meet or changes the day and time of the meeting it shall notify the office at least 7 days in advance or as soon as known.
+A meeting shall be cancelled if a quorum is not met.
+The chair of a committee has the authority to cancel or reschedule any meeting. - 19.11 Special meetings of a committee may be called by the chair or by two committee members.
 Not less than four days' notice of the time, place and reason for the meeting shall be given to all committee members and the board liaison and be posted on the lobby bulletin board.
-An emergency meeting may be called only by the chair or, in the chair's unavailability, the vice chair upon the giving of not less than 24 hours actual notice to members, the board liaison and other involved persons.

-19.12 Prior to each meeting a written agenda shall be distributed to each committee member and the board's liaison.
+An emergency meeting may be called only by the chair or, in the chair's unavailability, the vice chair upon the giving of not less than 24 hours actual notice to members, the board liaison and other involved persons. - 19.12 Prior to each meeting a written agenda shall be distributed to each committee member and the board's liaison.